anurag-majumdar/mws-restaurant-stage-3/README.md

 * Review Form submission and Favourite a restaurant features are built with custom **Background sync**.
 Even if user enters data while offline, The data is stored into IndexedDB while offline and then it goes to server.
 Online and Offline events were tracked carefully!

+* A generic Toast class was created from scratch alongwith css for informing users when they are online or offline.
+If user comes back online from offline state, the **background sync** for the specific tasks which user did are run and a toast message is shown in the app when the tasks finish syncing with the server.

 * The **Gulp** build tasks have been written from scratch with custom requirements kept in mind.
 Delete old build from dist folder, Minification, bundling, support for latest ES6 syntax including import and export, css browser compatibility, WebP image generation from JPG images, gzipping, serving cached files with max-age set to 1 year via **gulp serve**, all have been carried out to bring out the most optimal performance of the application.
+Use **gulp build** to build the app.

 ## Setup & Run Guide